 Like Spotify, Deezer offers apps that can funnel specific musical genres and artists your way, but we prefer the way they're arranged here.
 You can filter them out according to some smartly arranged types, including Curators, Labels, Events, and Discovery.

-If you have an iPhone or an Android phone then you can take your pick of these music services.
+If you have an iPhone or an Android phone then you can take your pick of the majority of these music services.
 All feature free mobile apps for these platforms apart from Apple.
 It's also the only service that doesn't offer an Android app, although that's being slated for release later this year.

-Only Spotify and Xbox Music have the third-biggest mobile platform covered with a Windows Phone app (though you'd expect as much from Microsoft), while Spotify and Deezer both support the fourth-biggest platform in BlackBerry.
+Only Spotify has the third-biggest mobile platform covered with a Windows Phone app (though you'd expect as much from Microsoft), while Spotify and Deezer both support the fourth-biggest platform in BlackBerry.
 Spotify is the only service to offer a dedicated app for games consoles, specifically for the PS4 and PS3 and it works really well.

 So, Spotify is the big winner in terms of app support.
-So how about the quality of those apps?
+How about the quality of those apps?

 Spotify still reigns when it comes to app support across multiple platforms

 Somewhat surprisingly, the Apple Music is probably one of the weakest apps.
 It's not the usual sleek, uncluttered approach we've become so accustomed to with Apple's software in the past.
 It's overwhelming in places like the For You where there's so much to take in.
 The My Music section where you can upload your own music and build playlists is clunky and has too many submenus.